For many Australians, a trip to the zoo is often our first exposure to the vast array of animal species that share our planet.

 Zoos Victoria‘s claim to climate fame is having the first zoos (Melbourne, Healesville and Werribee) in the world certified as carbon neutral – achieved by purchasing carbon offsets from projects that protect habitat and avoid deforestation.
 Zoos Victoria has also installed an astonishing 188kW of solar PV panels, mainly at Melbourne Zoo (pictured) and is investigating further renewable energy options.

 Monarto Zoo in South Australia has three solar trackers, which follow the direction of sunlight to maximise the energy produced.
 Each tracker comprises 60 solar panels totalling 33kW.
-Adelaide Zoo, Monarto’s city cousin, has installed a total of 150kW solar panels, including a system atop its famous panda exhibit, home to Wang Wang (pictured) and Funi.
+Adelaide Zoo, Monarto’s city cousin, has installed a total of 150kW in solar panels, including a system atop its famous panda exhibit, home to Wang Wang (pictured) and Funi.
+Now that’s a zoo with some true renewable bearnifits!

-Taronga Western Plains Zoo in Dubbo has installed 10kW of solar panels on the roof of its Midway Kiosk and near the zoo’s new elephant facility.
+In December 2016, Taronga Western Plains Zoo in Dubbo installed a 99kW solar system on its Savannah Visitor Plaza, adding to the existing 10kW of solar panels on the roof of its Midway Kiosk (near the zoo’s new elephant facility).
 While you’re there admiring the panels, don’t forget to check out the Przewalski’s Horse and Black Rhinoceros.

 Solar zoos around the world